noplacenoaddress/RNMnetwork/README.md

 For them that have commited suicide.

 For you my sun flower.
 For you Saray.
 For you my love.
+To revenge what he has done with your mind.

 For you Lucia.
 For your future.